"Before we get into how we are going to approach this work, tell me about the most common reasons that transformation programmes like this don't work"

 4. You can create repeatable processes

-PMOs don't just create and standardize processes—they set teams up for repeatable success.
+PMOs don't just create and standardise processes - they set teams up for repeatable success.

 PMOs teach teams what successful projects and tasks look like by creating standards and documentation.
 Once they build frameworks, teams can follow them and make better decisions around communication, tasks and roadmaps.